Research

 The following methods are used in the project: statistical analysis based on voting and organizational data; network analysis of political actors and states treaties, text analysis using large language models based on manifesto data, legislation, programmes by national and global actors; dimensionality analysis of roll-call votes and parliamentary debates; analysis of attitudes and behaviour at individual level through survey analysis; qualitative comparative analysis; classification and coding using artificial intelligence.

-Research is structured in four work packages based on the methods they use:
+Research for the GLOBAL project is organized into four work packages based on different methodologies:

-• Work package 1: national and regional party and cleavage systems, global networks and transnational parties (Read more)
+- WP1: national and regional party and cleavage systems, global networks and transnational parties;

-• Work package 2: text analysis with large language models of manifestos, global actors and international organizations (Read more)
+- WP2: text analysis with large language models of manifestos, global actors and international organizations;

-• Work package 3: legislation and roll-calls analysis in national, regional and global assemblies, and international treaties (Read more)
+- WP3: legislation and roll-calls analysis in national, regional and global assemblies, and international treaties;

-• Work package 4: global survey of 12 world polities on transnational groups, identities and political action (Read more)
+- WP4: global survey of 12 world polities on transnational groups, identities and political action

 Preliminary findings